carun/carun.github.io/content/blog/2026-04-07-new-dynamical-model-of-reality.md

 * Desire is an attractor
 * Calm is an attractor

 The system tends to fall into these basins when conditions align.

-Practice reshapes this landscape:
+Practice reshapes this landscape by weakening certain attractors and strengthening others.

-* Weakening certain attractors
-* Strengthening others

 Over time, the default trajectory of the system changes.

 ---

 ## 5. Jhāna as Attractor Stabilization

 Jhāna can be understood as highly stable attractor states.

-Before stabilization:

-* The system is noisy
-* It jumps between multiple basins

-In jhāna:

-* The system locks into a single basin
+The system is noisy before stabilization and it jumps between multiple basins.
+In jhāna the system locks into a single basin and perturbations have minimal effect.
-* Perturbations have minimal effect

 Each factor of jhāna plays a role in stabilizing the system: